Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

 :accept_2:
   The user accepted the dialog and opted in.
 :close_1:
-  The user clicked close button or something similar link on introduction section.
+  The user clicked close button or something similar link on the introduction section.
 The user remains opted out in this case.
 :dismiss_1:
-  The user dismissed the dialog by pressing the Escape key or some unknown way on introduction section.
+  The user dismissed the dialog by pressing the Escape key or some unknown way on the introduction section.
 The user remains opted out in this case.
 :dismiss_2:
   The user dismissed the dialog by pressing the Escape key or some unknown way on main section.
 The user remains opted out in this case.